jthurst3/automata_game/README.md

 Initialization:
 The game starts with the first row colored with half the squares white and half the squares black.
 Each successive row is then colored according to four rules, called the "automata rules".
-Each rule is represented by a pair of white and black squares, and a corresponding white or black square...
+Each rule is represented by a pair of white and black squares, and a corresponding white or black square.
+For example, Rule 1 might specify that if there are two consecutive white squares, the next row will contain a black square under the first white square.